 Convert RTF to DOC

-You have the option to convert your rtf file to doc, as well as a variety of other formats, using our free online converter.
+You can effortlessly convert your rtf file to doc, along with a multitude of other formats, using our complimentary online converter.

 Select "to doc"